 “Most of us aspire to a successful career often measured by a rewarding job, a stable family life and an accumulation of assets to support our retirement years.
 At some point, we contemplate our legacy to family, friends, and perhaps organizations which touched our lives.
 This latter point is especially significant to me.
 I can say without reservation that no organization has affected my life more than the American Council of the Blind (ACB).
 When I lost much of my sight at the peak of my professional career, I was introduced to ACB and the support, friendships and opportunities it freely offers to the blind and visually impaired.
 While I could never repay ACB for all it has given me, at the very least I can and have included ACB as a beneficiary in my will.
 If my action enables ACB to help just one person, lobby for the enactment of one accessibility regulation or heighten public awareness of the abilities and contributions of one blind or visually impaired person, then I have created a legacy of value.”
 Allen Casey, Graham, NC

 In 2014, the American Council of the Blind created The Legacy Society to honor and recognize individuals who have communicated that they have included ACB in their estate plans.
 We proudly publicize this list on our website and in many of our other donor communications.
-If you would like to learn more about how to include ACB in your estate plans or wish to communicate your intentions, please contact Tom Tobin, Director of Development, at (800) 424-8666 extension 5.
+If you would like to learn more about how to include ACB in your estate plans or wish to communicate your intentions, please contact our office at (202) 467-5081.
 Your conversation will remain strictly confidential.
 With your help, just imagine what ACB can accomplish in the years to come!